microformats/php-mf2/README.md

 1. Fork the repo to your github account
 2. Clone a copy to your computer (simply installing php-mf2 using composer only works for using it, not developing it)
 3. Install the dev dependencies with `composer install`.
-4. Run PHPUnit with `composer phpunit`
+4. Run PHPUnit with `./vendor/bin/phpunit`
-5. Check PHP Compatibility with the current minimum version supported (`composer phpcs`)
 6. Add PHPUnit tests for your changes, either in an existing test file if suitable, or a new one
 7. Make your changes
-8. Make sure your tests pass (`composer phpunit`)
+8. Make sure your tests pass (`./vendor/bin/phpunit`) and that your code is compatible with all supported versions of PHP (`./vendor/bin/phpcs -p`)
 9. Go to your fork of the repo on github.com and make a pull request, preferably with a short summary, detailed description and references to issues/parsing specs as appropriate
-10. Bask in the warm feeling of having contributed to a piece of free software
+10. Bask in the warm feeling of having contributed to a piece of free software (optional)

 ### Testing